adityanth-org/secret-automation/README.md

 # GitHub Organization Secret Automation

-Automate the distribution of secrets (like DockerHub credentials) to your GitHub organization, making them available to all repositories.
+Automate the distribution of secrets (like DockerHub credentials) to your GitHub organization with fine-grained control over which repositories can access each secret.

 ## Overview

-This project provides two methods to distribute secrets to your GitHub organization:

-1. **GitHub Actions Workflow** (using GitHub CLI) - Recommended for CI/CD automation
-2. **Python Script** (using GitHub REST API) - For local execution or custom integrations
+This project provides a flexible way to manage organization-level secrets with repository-specific access control using a YAML configuration file (`repos1.yaml`).
+Secrets are fetched from organization secrets and distributed to selected repositories.

 ## Features